 Modern philosophy was initiated through a rupture from earlier thought, e.g., Bacon's smashing of the idols, Locke's imagining the mind as a blank tablet, and Descartes' systematic doubt.
 This created an empty space reserved exclusively for clear and distinct ideas joined with the rigorously deductive process of "objective" thinking essential to science.
 More recently questions have been raised regarding, not the fruitfulness, but the adequacy of this mode of thinking.
 Great efforts are now being taken to broaden this field of knowledge to include human subjectivity and other modes of awareness as deep thinking, meditative thinking, creative imagination and phenomenological investigation.
-The contrast between the uncertainty of the future and the fixity of the past is, despite some postmodernist strictures, a basic presupposition in our everyday experience of time: it provides, actually, much of the ground for an ontological distinction between the multiple values, cultures and civilizations of the many peoples of the world and their varied modes of understanding.
+The contrast between the uncertainty of the future and the fixity of the past is, despite some postmodernist strictures, a basic presupposition in our everyday experience of time: it provides, actually, much of the ground for an ontological distinction between the future and the past.
+Hence, philosophy is expanding to include hermeneutic recognition, interpretation and relation between the multiple values, cultures and civilizations of the many peoples of the world and their varied modes of understanding.
 Philosophers now are challenged to unveil at a deeper level the cumulative freedom by which we shape ourselves with the subjective terms of values and virtues, which in turn constitute cultures and their traditions.
 These constitute the hermeneutic vantage points or horizons in terms of which we understand, interpret and respond in the many dimensions of our life.